On numerical broadening of particle size spectra: a condensational growth study using PyMPDATA: Convergence analysis

 Moreover, the shape of the dashed isolines tells the dependency of the solution accuracy on the Courant number.
 When these are isotropic (truncation error being independent of polar angle), the solution is independent of the Courant number.

-An interesting behavior of the schemes can be seen for Fig.~\ref{fig:conv2b} and Fig.~\ref{fig:conv2igafct}, where the groove of the third-order convergence rate forms around $\phi = \frac{\pi}{4}$, normally characteristic for MPDATA with three or more passes.
+Noteworthy, in Fig.~\ref{fig:conv2b} and Fig.~\ref{fig:conv2igafct}, s groove of the third-order convergence rate is evident around $\phi = \frac{\pi}{4}$, normally characteristic for MPDATA with three or more passes.
 When second-order truncation error is sufficiently reduced, the third-order error, proportional to $(1 - 3C + 2C^2)$ as can be seen in (\ref{eq:tot}), dominates, but vanishes for $C = 0.5$, thus resulting in the existence of the groove.

-The convergence test result for the three-pass MPDATA with infinite gauge, non-oscillatory and third order terms options enabled (Fig.~\ref{fig:convergences_best_variant}) are consistend with results depicted in Fig.~\ref{fig:conv3tot}, although the order of convergence is reduced due to the employment of non-oscillatory option.
+The convergence test results for the three-pass MPDATA with infinite gauge, non-oscillatory and third-order terms options enabled (Fig.~\ref{fig:convergences_best_variant}) are consistent with results depicted in Fig.~\ref{fig:conv3tot}, although the order of convergence is reduced due to the employment of non-oscillatory option.

 \noappendix